SatishKumar620/Enhanced-To-Do-List/README.md

 Clone the repository to your local machine: bash
-Copy code <code> git clone https://github.com/SatishKumar620/Enhanced To-Do List.git</code>
+Copy code <code> git clone https://github.com/SatishKumar620/Enhanced-To-Do-List.git</code>
 Open the index.html file in your web browser.

 Start adding, editing, and managing your tasks using the provided interface.